 Chopping a coconut Yum Yum!

-Good finds on ethically produced, plastic-free minimum waste drinking bottles:
+Learn more about drink water solutions and good finds on ethically produced, plastic-free minimum waste drinking bottles

 I’ve been on the hunt for lightweight, ethically made, durable, multi purpose adventure/outdoor/hiking/ trail running shoes.
 A lot to ask!
 And not easy to find.
 But I’m happy to eventually have found the shoes of Merrell.
 I have their light weight Women Trail running shoes.
 These are barefoot shoes so you don’t need to pack socks either.
 I love them.
 They are comfi, superlight, durable, vegan, and look cool too.
 I only got them recently and hope they will last very long.
 Because still, they have some sort of plastic in it that will never disappear!

 Keen is another footwear brand committed to creating solutions in the world we play.

 I’ve only discovered very few brands that 1. protect the eyes and 2. protect the environment as well.
 Most of the sunglasses are made from plastic, are unethically produced, and don’t protect your eyes whatsoever.
 Karun is an awesome brand that makes sunglasses from ocean plastic.
 Though recycling is not really the solution is a great awareness raising tool.
 Zeal Optics is a high-performance sunglass brand specializing in outdoor sports.
 Their glasses are made from biodegrable and plantbased materials.
 Go for a polarised option so you can better see the dolphins swimming at the bow.